ember-learn/guides-source/guides/v3.5.0/tutorial/simple-component.md

 toggle the size of the image for each rental.
 To do this, we'll use a component.

 Ember components are used to turn markup text and styles into reusable content.
-Components can be included in any routes' template, even multiple times, saving you from copy-and-pasting the same code around your application.
+Components can be included in any route's template, even multiple times, saving you from copy-and-pasting the same code around your application.

 Let's generate a `rental-listing` component that will manage the behavior for